 Remember how I just said I liked comparing blogging to fishing?
 I also like comparing it to working out at the gym.

 Building a blog presence takes time, and many businesses don’t have the time, patience, or budget for it.
-It’s very much a long-term strategy, unlike the instant-gratification results many new marketers are getting from paid per click ads on Facebook or Google.
+It’s very much a long-term strategy, unlike the instant-gratification results many new marketers are getting from pay per click ads on Facebook or Google.

 Similar to blogging, working out is tough.
 People look at the end results of fitness and desire them, but the road to get there can be intimidating and difficult.
 However, your effort compounds.
 The result of you being in shape is the result of going to the gym 3 times per week for a year.
 Similar to fitness, a blog will see results by blogging 3 times per week for a year, and it will continue to benefit from those results long-term.
 Long-lasting results don’t happen overnight.